cyrusauyeungc/Dell-Optiplex-7070m-Hackintosh-EFI/README.md

 *   (Pending) Microphone Jack
 *   (Pending) Display Port Audio Out
 *   (Not Working) DRM Content on Safari
+*   (Not Working) Wake on Wi-Fi (only wake on ethernet is available in power settings)

 ### Steps (Always refer to OpenCore Install Guide [here](https://dortania.github.io/OpenCore-Install-Guide/))